nrdave/dotfiles/README.md

 - Waybar for the panel bar
 - blueman for the bluetooth applet
 - nm-applet for a network applet
+- gammastep for gamma control
+- geoclue for determining location (this is a dependency of gammastep (for Arch at least))
 ### Waybar

 The bar I use for Wayland compositors.
 Not gonna go in depth here yet.
 That said, I use Font Awesome for icons.